 If you're finding it hard to talk about all of your feelings, find other ways to express yourself.
 Offloading all your thoughts and worries on paper can be therapeutic, plus it can help you make sense of things.

 This is useful to simply do for yourself, but if you find it easier, you could write things down in a letter or email for friends or family too.
 Some people find talking easier when there are no immediate responses to deal with.
-Try recording your feelings or experiences in a video or vlog.
+Try recording your feelings or experiences in a video.

 6. Coping with other people's reactions